portableant/museologi.st/photogrammetry/gallery-40-bm.md

 geo_lat: 51.519400
 geo_lon: -0.126924
 tags:
-  - Archaeology
+  - archaeology
-  - Museum
+  - museums
-  - British Museum
+  - british museum
-  - 3D
+  - 3d
-  - Photogrammetry
+  - photogrammetry
 ---

 This collection of 3D scans was created for the British Museum's gallery 40.